 Summer Law Clerk, May 2007-August 2007

-Jesse's practice focuses on electric transmission matters including open access transmission tariffs (OATTs), cost-of-service stated and formula transmission rates, generation and transmission interconnection matters and regional transmission organization (RTO) issues.
+Jesse's practice focuses on a variety of electric transmission matters including open access transmission tariffs (OATTs), cost-of-service stated and formula transmission rates, generation and transmission interconnection matters and regional transmission organization (RTO) issues.

-Capitalizing on her unique experience working in FERC's Office of Enforcement, Jesse also advises clients on compliance and enforcement matters.
-This includes assisting clients in complying with FERC Standards of Conduct and Affiliate Restrictions as well as North American Electric Reliability Corporation (NERC) reliability standards.
-Jesse counsels clients through FERC and NERC audits, investigations and self-reports.
+Capitalizing on her unique experience working in FERC's Office of Enforcement, Jesse counsels clients on compliance and enforcement matters.
+She is well-versed in helping clients comply with FERC Standards of Conduct and Affiliate Restrictions, as well as North American Electric Reliability Corporation (NERC) reliability standards.
+Jesse is also highly skilled in guiding clients through FERC and NERC audits, investigations and self-reports.

 Prior to entering private practice, Jesse worked as an economist in two divisions of FERC's Office of Enforcement, including the Division of Audits and Accounting.
 At FERC, Jesse conducted audits of numerous regulated companies, developed audit programs and provided technical skill for investigations.
-She also contributed to biweekly and annual reports for FERC commissioners on energy market trends and industry-related issues.
+Her contributions to biweekly and annual reports for FERC Commissioners provided a unique perspective on industry trends and regulatory issues.

 Facilitated several cooperative clients' efforts to join the Southwest Power Pool, a Regional Transmission Organization (RTO), including preparing and supporting tariff changes and formula rates.

 Litigated an electric utility's zonal placement in a RTO, which included working with expert witnesses to prepare their testimony, cross examining the opposing party's and FERC Staff witnesses, drafting briefs and responding to rehearing requests.